Skip to main content

 Enrolment Pattern

 The default and minimum enrolment pattern for the Graduate Certificate in Pavement Technology is one (1) unit per semester.
 A maximum enrolment of two (2) units per semester is normally permitted.
+Elective units will normally be offered every 2 to 3 semesters.
+For the current schedule refer to the Units of Study & Availability

 Maximum Completion Time